Kmetija: Nov začetek 2015

-Kmetija: Nov začetek 2015 (The Farm: A New Beginning 2015) is the fifth season of the Slovene reality television series Kmetija and the second season of the Kmetija: Nov začetek edition to air on Planet TV.
-The season is filmed in the Prekmurje region of Slovenia where 19 Slovenians compete on the Farm against each other to win the grand prize of €50,000.
+Kmetija: Nov začetek 2015 (The Farm: A New Beginning 2015) is the sixth season of the Slovene reality television series Kmetija and the second season of the Kmetija: Nov začetek edition to air on Planet TV.
+The season is filmed once again in Kukeč, Slovenia where 19 Slovenians compete on the Farm against each other to win the grand prize of €50,000.
 Saša Lendero returned as presenter for the series, leading discussions during nominations and hosting duels.
 The main twist this season is that amongst the contestants are two couples, (Maja Martinec & Niko Žižek) and (Fahrudin "Faki" Čaušević and Maruša Kraševec) all fighting to win but also trying to hide their relationship from the others.
 In addition, three contestants joined the farm after the first day.
 The season premiered on 30 August 2015 and concluded with a live finale on 11 December 2015 where Fahrudin "Faki" Čaušević won in the final duel against Franc Vozel to win the grand prize and win the title.